Cura : Care Beyond Boundaries Logo

 Immediate Implant Placement

-Immediate implant placement is designed to replace a tooth by placing the implant directly into the socket after extraction.
-It can reduce the number of surgical appointments compared with delayed placement, but it is not the best option for every situation.
+Immediate implant placement is a tooth replacement approach where the implant is placed directly into the extraction socket.
+It may reduce the number of surgical visits compared with delayed implant placement, but it is not suitable for every tooth, extraction site or patient.

-• Socket preservation support when the implant position and bone conditions are appropriate
+• May help support the socket area when implant position and bone conditions are appropriate

-• Extraction site suitability with controlled infection risk and adequate bone for primary stability
+• An extraction site with controlled infection risk and enough bone for primary implant stability

-• Healthy gums or gum disease that is treated and stable
+• Healthy gums or gum disease that has been treated and is stable

-• Health stability including well controlled medical conditions and safe anesthesia planning
+• Stable general health, including well controlled medical conditions and safe anesthesia planning

-• Travel readiness with enough time for early checks before flying home
+• A travel schedule that allows enough time for early post-surgery checks before flying home

-Smoking, uncontrolled diabetes, active periodontal disease and teeth grinding can increase risk and may change the recommended timing or technique.
+Smoking, uncontrolled diabetes, active periodontal disease and teeth grinding may increase complication risk and can affect the recommended timing or technique.

-Clinics may use different protocols for an immediate placement implant or immediate loading implant plan.
-The safest approach depends on implant stability, bone and gum conditions, infection control and bite management.
+Clinics may use different protocols for immediate implant placement and loading.
+The safest option depends on implant stability, bone and gum conditions, infection control and bite management.

 Immediate Implant Placement With Extraction

-The tooth is removed and the implant is placed in the same appointment.
-The clinician may add bone graft material or a membrane if needed to support the gap between implant and socket walls.
-A healing component is fitted based on whether a one-stage or two-stage approach is chosen.
+The tooth is removed and the implant is placed during the same appointment.
+If needed, the clinician may add bone graft material or a membrane to support the space between the implant and socket walls.
+A healing component is chosen according to whether one-stage or two-stage healing is planned.

 Immediate Loading

-A temporary tooth may be placed shortly after surgery when primary stability is strong and bite forces can be controlled.
-This temporary restoration is usually designed to protect the implant during healing and is not the same as the final crown.
+A temporary tooth may be placed soon after surgery when primary stability is strong and bite forces can be controlled.
+This temporary restoration is designed to protect the implant during healing and is not the same as the final crown.

 Early Loading

-Instead of loading immediately, a temporary or final restoration may be placed after a short healing period.
-This can reduce risk in cases where immediate loading is not suitable but the clinician expects stable early integration.
+Instead of loading the implant immediately, a temporary or final restoration may be placed after a short healing period.
+This may reduce risk when immediate loading is not suitable but the clinician expects stable early integration.

 Flapless Implant Placement

-In a flapless approach, the implant is placed without raising a gum flap.
-It can reduce soft tissue disruption in selected cases, but it requires precise planning and is not appropriate when visibility or grafting needs make access important.
+In a flapless approach, the implant is placed without lifting a gum flap.
+This may reduce soft tissue disruption in selected cases, but it requires precise planning and is not appropriate when visibility or grafting access is needed.

-The exact sequence varies by case complexity, but a same-day implant pathway usually follows a structured plan from assessment through early healing checks.
+The exact sequence varies with case complexity, but an immediate dental implant pathway usually follows a structured plan from assessment to early healing checks.

 Assessment And Imaging

-Your clinician reviews your medical and dental history, examines your gums and bite and confirms suitability using dental imaging.
-Planning focuses on implant position, bone support, infection control and whether immediate loading is appropriate.
+Your clinician reviews your medical and dental history, examines your gums and bite and confirms suitability with dental imaging.
+Planning focuses on implant position, bone support, infection control and whether immediate loading may be appropriate.

 Tooth Extraction

-The tooth is removed with care to protect surrounding bone and soft tissue when possible.
-If there is active infection or significant bone loss, the clinician may recommend delaying implant placement instead.
+The tooth is removed carefully to protect surrounding bone and soft tissue where possible.
+If there is active infection or significant bone loss, the clinician may recommend delayed implant placement instead.

 Implant Placement

-The implant is placed into the prepared site and stability is assessed.
-If needed, grafting may be used to support the socket area.
-A healing cap or abutment is selected based on the planned healing approach.
+The implant is placed into the prepared site and stability is checked.
+If needed, grafting may support the socket area.
+A healing cap or abutment is selected according to the planned healing approach.

 Temporary Tooth Planning

-If an immediate loading implant plan is suitable, a temporary tooth may be fitted with careful bite control.
-If not, the site heals without a temporary tooth or with a protective solution based on the clinical plan.
+If immediate loading is suitable, a temporary tooth may be fitted with careful bite control.
+If it is not suitable, the site may heal without a temporary tooth or with another protective option based on the clinical plan.

-Check ups focus on swelling, gum healing, bite comfort and hygiene instructions.
-Early adjustments can be important, especially with temporary teeth.
+Check-ups focus on swelling, gum healing, bite comfort and hygiene instructions.
+Early adjustments can be important, especially when a temporary tooth has been placed.

 Immediate implant placement is commonly performed with local anesthesia.
-Some patients may also be offered sedation depending on anxiety level, procedure length and clinic setting, but suitability depends on your medical history.
+Some patients may also be offered sedation depending on anxiety level, procedure length and clinic setting, but suitability depends on medical history and anesthesia assessment.

-Discomfort after surgery can include gum soreness, swelling or bruising.
-Pain experiences vary and you should follow the clinic’s written medication and hygiene guidance.
-Contact the clinic promptly if pain worsens, bleeding is persistent or swelling increases significantly.
+After surgery, discomfort may include gum soreness, swelling or bruising.
+Pain levels vary by patient and procedure.
+Follow the clinic’s written medication and hygiene instructions, and contact the clinic promptly if pain worsens, bleeding continues or swelling increases significantly.

-Preparation is especially important for an immediate dental implant plan because timing is tight and decisions are based on detailed assessment.
+Preparation is especially important for an immediate dental implant plan because timing is tight and decisions rely on detailed assessment.

-• Provide prior dental records if available, or plan for imaging at the clinic
+• Provide previous dental records if available or plan for imaging at the clinic

-• Discuss infection control if the tooth has an abscess or gum disease history
+• Discuss infection control if the tooth has an abscess or there is a history of gum disease

-• If you smoke, discuss cessation support since smoking can increase implant complications
+• If you smoke, discuss stopping or reducing smoking because it can increase implant complications

-• Plan soft foods, time off work and a travel schedule that allows early check ups
+• Plan soft foods, time away from work and a travel schedule that allows early check-ups

-• Confirm how you will access care after returning home if symptoms arise
+• Confirm how you can access dental care after returning home if symptoms arise

 Day 1